 Making arrangements

 The ideal scenario for deciding upon care of children after a separation is for the parents to amicably agree upon parenting and custody arrangements.
 Agreements can be reached with guidance and support from professionals including family lawyers, psychologists/counsellors and dispute resolution practitioners.
-These agreements can be legally recorded in a parenting plan or consent order, to providing clarity and enforceability.
+These agreements can be legally recorded in a parenting plan or consent order, to provide clarity and enforceability.
 When consensus cannot be reached, or it is not appropriate for dispute resolution pathways to be taken due to high conflict or risks to safety for you or your children, the Court may be called upon to decide which living arrangements are best.

 Key considerations